Cinnamon Catlin-Legutko, President & CEO

 Heather Anderson, Director of Advancement

 Heather Anderson is the Director of Advancement at the Abbe Museum.
-Her responsibilities include providing leadership and management of the direction, planning, and execution of fundraising, marketing, and membership at the museum.
+Her responsibilities include providing leadership and management of the direction, planning, and execution of fundraising, marketing, and membership.
 She is a seasoned marketing and communications professional and brings experience in media and public relations, brand awareness, social media, content marketing, customer engagement, and community building strategies.
 Heather has held leadership roles with several international higher education publishing houses, having worked with top scholarly societies, authors, editors, and products.
 Born and raised in Maine, she earned a B.A. in English from the University of Maine in Orono, and is an accomplished photographer.
-She is often found wandering the woods with her husband, Alf Anderson, and their dog, Roscoe.
-Visit her LinkedIn profile.
+She is often found wandering the woods with her husband and their dog, Roscoe.
+Visit her

 Julia Gray, Director of Collections and Research